TrevorEyre/forthelove/README.md

-# gbofashion.com
+# forthelove.blog
-GBO Fashion website
+For the Love website.